 What impact can data experts actually have within a financial institution?
 Jean-Bernard Nobs works at PostFinance in the Data Science & Artificial Intelligence team.
-We ask him five questions about big data.
+We ask him six questions about big data.

 Data mining, data analytics or data science: which of these terms best describes what you do?

 Data science, of course.
 After all, data mining and data analytics are just sub-areas of data-related work.
 Data science, however, is what we ourselves do: we give our companies and customers an advantage by using data to create future-proof solutions to various problems.
 But it is important to stress that processing and presenting data is not seen as an end in itself.
 Our data-related work, which involves using tools from various data disciplines, such as deep learning and visualization, is comprehensive and creates added value.

 How exactly does data science help improve banking?

 Data science can have both an internal and external impact.
 The work we do helps improve the efficiency of our operational banking processes through automation, on one hand, and, on the other, data also helps us understand our customers better.
 Data science allows us to tailor the measures we take.

 Do you have a specific example of how customers can benefit from data science?

 For me personally, PostFinance Benefit, which has been available since 2017, is a prime example of how we can use data science to create added value for customers.
 Based on the purchases that customers make with their PostFinance Card, PostFinance Benefit shows them possible discounts that match their personal shopping preferences.
 Needless to say, the customer must explicitly opt for this option, and agree to the relevant subscriber conditions and data protection provisions.
 Under no circumstances is the identity of the customer disclosed to the supplier, who cannot see which customers have redeemed the offer as the discount is only applied to the account once the purchase has been made through PostFinance.